h0lism/digitalgarden/src/site/notes/Prequel𓂀/EVERYTHING'S A ROUGH DRAFT.md

 If you would like to nudge me towards any errors, feel free to send an email to

 dopenessondeck47@gmail.com

-instead of being randomly passive aggressive to me in public (strangers)

 Thank you.